GonzaMarolda/petitboxd/README.md

 - 🎬 Movie catalog with details
 - 🏷️ Tags: Genres, countries and who saw the movie
 - 🔎 Advanced search with static and dynamic filtering
-- ➕ Movie addition functionality
+- ➕ Movie add and edit function
+- 📱  Responsive design

 ## Technologies